Keya Mitra is a Pushcart-Prize-winning writer of novels, essays, and short stories.

 A literary thriller set in the rainforests of Meghalaya, India

-based on the short story that won the Bellingham Review 2021 Tobias Wolff Award for Fiction.
+Based on the short story that won the Bellingham Review 2021 Tobias Wolff Award for Fiction.
+And featuring an excerpt shortlisted in the Masters Review Anthology XIII.

 A memoir in chapters